-PLEASE NOTE: The Daily Herald reserves the right to subsequent publication of all submissions.
+PLEASE NOTE: The Daily Herald reserves the right to subsequent publication of all submissions. will also be covered, along with some uniquely Jewish resources.

 Today, with so many records available online, you hardly have to leave your home to research your Chicago roots.
 Case studies will be utilized to demonstrate the research process.